florianpircher/Anchor-Annotations/README.md

 To delete an entry, click on its row and then click the minus button.

 Select the *Case insensitive* setting to perform these text replacements regardless of capitalization.
-For example, with this setting selected and “top” mapping to “↑”, “TopLeft” would appear as “↑Left”.
+For example, with this setting selected and “top” mapping to “↑”, `TopLeft` would appear as `↑Left`.

 ### Special Colors